ishoman/MET-clone/README.md

 ### Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve --open` for a dev server.
+The app will automatically open in browswer and reload if you change any of the source files.

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Known Bugs
-* When reversing a double digit number, the program as reverses the tens and ones places in the output. i.e. 14 = 41.
+* Styling is highly imperfect.
+Focused primarily on loading information from components with small attempts to style.
+(As of 5/4/2018)

 ## Technologies Used
+* Angular
+* NodeJS
+* Firebase (not yet Implemented)
-* JS
+* TypeScript
-* JQuery 3.3.1
+* ECMA6

 ## Support and contact details